Fire Safety Policies

 Excessively disorderly conditions and the storage of excessive amounts of paper, trash, or recyclables are not permitted.
 Trash and recycling containers should be kept in your room or suite and only be placed in hallways for disposal.

-If discovered, refer to Fine Schedule for penalty.
+If discovered, refer to the Fine Schedules for the relevant penalty.

 Wall Hangings and Tapestries